frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise1.md

         <source src="/img/learning-course/stage1b/exercises/e1/e1s11.webm" type="video/webm">
         Your browser does not support the video tag.
       </video>
       <figcaption>11.
-Use the <code>Shaft</code> Featurescript to model the output shaft.
-Follow the settings used.
-You can learn more about the shaft retention property on the Design Handbook page. </figcaption>
+Use the <code>Robot Shaft</code> Featurescript to model the output shaft.
+Follow the settings used.</figcaption>
     </figure>
   </div>

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1b/exercises/e1/e1s12.webp" style="width:100%">
       <figcaption> 12.
 Finished part studio.
 Name the key sketches and parts.
 Set the material of the plate and spacers to 6061 Aluminum.
-The shaft has its material automatically determined from the <code>Shaft</code> Featurescript.</figcaption>
+The shaft has its material automatically determined from the <code>Robot Shaft</code> Featurescript.</figcaption>
     </figure>
   </div>
   <!-- Next and previous buttons -->